MariaDash/HW-Linux_Terminal_GitBash_Commands/README_HOMEWORK_1.md

 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing Course/Git (main)
 $
 ```
-## 13. Move any two files to any other directory:
+## 13. Move any two files to any other directory
 `mv` command
 move from parent to child directory:
 ```